gcccheng/oogway/index.md

 Description: With an ever-increasing number of playbooks, inventories, and workflows, manually managing them is challenging.
 A central platform is required to orchestrate all the elements related to Ansible.

-Contribution: Collaborated with teams on setting up the Openshift platform and deploying the Ansible Automation Platform on Openshift.
+Contribution: Collaborated with teams on deploying the Ansible Automation Platform on Openshift.

 Value Created: Reduced manual tasks and errors while managing playbooks, inventories, and secrets, improved operational efficiency, and enhanced security